swcarpentry/python-novice-gapminder/_episodes/06-libraries.md

 - "Explain what software libraries are and why programmers create and use them."
 - "Write programs that import and use modules from Python's standard library."
 - "Find and read documentation for the standard library interactively (in the interpreter) and online."
+- "Print the current working directory and subdirectories and list their contents."
 keypoints:
 - "Most of the power of a programming language is in its libraries."
 - "A program must import a library module in order to use it."
 - "Use `help` to learn about the contents of a library module."
 - "Import specific items from a library to shorten programs."
 - "Create an alias for a library when importing it to shorten programs."
+- "A Python script / JupyterLab notebook has a working directory."
+- "The script / notebook will look for files in the working directory using a relative path."
 ---
 ## Most of the power of a programming language is in its libraries.